bruno-jga/calorie_burning_predictor_project/README.md

 # Calorie Burning Predictor

-This is a simple web application that predicts the number of calories burned based on the user's age, weight, duration of exercise, heart rate, gender, etc. The application uses a machine learning model trained on a dataset of exercise data obtained from Kaggle (https://www.kaggle.com/datasets/valakhorasani/gym-members-exercise-dataset).
+This is a simple web application that predicts the number of calories burned on gym exercise based on the user's age, weight, duration of exercise, heart rate, gender, etc. The application uses a machine learning model trained on a dataset of exercise data obtained from Kaggle (https://www.kaggle.com/datasets/valakhorasani/gym-members-exercise-dataset).

 The objective of this project was to learn how to use new tools like docker and learn how to create a web application using flask.